Despicable Me (film): Legacy

 Despicable Mes popularity grew following its release, which led to a successful multimedia franchise.
-Its basic premise of comedic aspects, including characters, has been replicated with varying degrees of success in films like Hotel Transylvania (2012), The Lego Movie (2014), Storks, The Secret Life of Pets (both 2016), The Lego Batman Movie, The Boss Baby, The Emoji Movie (all 2017), Toy Story 4 and Klaus (both 2019).
 The Minions, whose popularity was gradually increased since the film's release, became Illumination's mascots.
 Despicable Me inspired various Internet memes, including "Gorl" in reference to how Gru pronounces the word girl with his accent and "Gru's Plan", which is based on the film scene where Gru's presentation of his plan to steal the moon is interrupted when he finds a drawing of him sitting on the toilet in the presentation pages.
-It helped launch the career of Elsie Fisher (voice of Agnes).
+It also helped launch the career of Elsie Fisher (voice of Agnes).

 Sequels and prequels

-The unexpected financial success of Despicable Me led to the development on a sequel, intent on capitalizing the original's popularity through that film's extensive marketing campaign.
+The unexpected financial success of Despicable Me led to the development on a sequel, with the intention of capitalizing on the original's popularity through an extensive marketing campaign.
 Despicable Me 2 (2013) surpassed the box-office take of Despicable Me, and received a similarly positive critical and audience response.
-The series narrative was expanded in three spin-off prequels–Minions (2015), Minions: The Rise of Gru (2022), and Minions 3 (2026)–and two further sequels–Despicable Me 3 (2017) and Despicable Me 4 (2024).
+The series has been expanded with three spin-off prequels–Minions (2015), Minions: The Rise of Gru (2022), and Minions & Monsters (2026)–and two further sequels–Despicable Me 3 (2017) and Despicable Me 4 (2024).